Photo Credit: bornfreemumanddad.co.uk

 - Burp your baby after every feed

 Using a gentle colic product may also be beneficial to your baby.
-Brauer Baby & Child Colic includes ingredients such as Chamomile and Magnesium Phosphate that are traditionally to help provide temporary relief from the pain, irritability and bloated tummy caused by colic.
+Brauer Baby & Child Colic includes ingredients which are traditionally used in homeopathic medicine for the relief of colic.
 Brauer Baby & Child Colic may be used from birth and the natural blackcurrant flavour as well as an oral measuring dropper makes it easy to give to your baby.

 Having a baby with colic can be exhausting for parents as you can often feel helpless.
 It is important to take some time for yourself, so ask family members or someone you trust to watch the baby while you take a shower, have a cup of tea, take a nap or simply go for a stoll around the block.
 It will reboot your energy levels to continue looking after your little one.